Spring Garden Revival

 Watertown Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

-Watertown enforces strict ordinances for installation equipment operation.
-Typical hours are 7:00 AM–7:00 PM on weekdays, 8:00 AM–6:00 PM on Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify with local bylaws.
-Noise ordinances set decibel limits for machinery.
-Commercial installers must hold a business license, Home Improvement Contractor registration, and file insurance certificates.
+Watertown regulates equipment operation hours: 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify local bylaws.
+Noise ordinances set decibel limits for construction.
+Commercial installers must have a business license, Home Improvement Contractor registration, and file insurance certificates.
 Bonding is required for contracts over $1,000.
-Safety equipment, traffic control, pedestrian protection, and emergency vehicle access are mandatory.
-Right-of-way permits are needed for work impacting public property, and enforcement is managed by Code Enforcement and Inspectional Services.
+Safety equipment is mandatory.
+Public safety measures include traffic control, pedestrian protection, and emergency vehicle access.
+Right-of-way permits are required for work impacting public property.
+Enforcement is managed by Code Enforcement and Inspectional Services.
 Holiday restrictions typically follow Sunday rules.
-Watertown Inspectional Services

 552 Main Street, Watertown, MA 02472